MohsenAlyafei/arqamAR/readme.md

 This example shows how you can create an all new currency using an existing currency data as a shortcut.

-Let us create the old French currency 'Franc' (old iso code FRF) and it had the sub-unit 'Centime'.
+Let us create the old French currency 'Franc' (old ISO code FRF) and it had the sub-unit 'Centime'.

 There are few countries that still use the Franc and Centime, one of them Guinea in west Africa.

-Guinean Franc has the iso code 'GNF' which we can use and modify.
+Guinean Franc has the ISO code 'GNF' which we can use and modify.

 But in the Brackets Mode, the code will be shown as 'GNF' not as 'FRF'.
 We can fix that with the option `numSymbol`